 On low heat, toast the rice in a frying pan for 5-10 minutes or until golden brown.
 Once it looks nice and golden, wait for it to cool and grind it up in a mortar and pestle or food processor.

-2.)
-Blitz the Spices
+Step 2: Blitz the Spices

 If you are using fresh lemongrass, use only the thick stalk on the bottom and discard the upper half that looks dry.
-The flavour is at the bottom.

 You can mix this up by hand or with a stand mixer.

 Once the mixture is well combined, roll them up into 1-inch meatballs.
 This will make between 30-40 meatballs.